drycc/workflow/src/quickstart/install-cli-tools.md

 ## Helm Installation

-We will install Deis Workflow using Helm which is a tool for installing and managing software in a Kubernetes cluster.
+We will install Drycc Workflow using Helm which is a tool for installing and managing software in a Kubernetes cluster.

 Install the latest `helm` cli for Linux or Mac OS X by following the [installation instructions][helm-install].

-## Step 2: Boot a Kubernetes Cluster and Install Deis Workflow
+## Step 2: Boot a Kubernetes Cluster and Install Drycc Workflow

 There are many ways to boot and run Kubernetes.
 You may choose to get up and running in cloud environments or locally on your laptop.